uts-itd/actions.public.prismaconfig/README.md

-# iac-check-prisma
+# actions.public.prismaconfig
-Check for IAC code supported by Prisma IAC scanning, and configure Prisma if found
+Check for IAC code supported by Prisma IAC scanning and configure Prisma if found

 ## Files in This Template